pingbui/terraform-cloudflare-record/README.md

-#Terraform module to register cloudflare records from a nested list
+# Terraform module to register cloudflare records from a nested list

 Versions:
- - terraform: ">= 0.12.6"
+> - terraform: ">= 0.12.6"
- - cloudflare: "~> 2.8.0"
+> - cloudflare: "~> 2.8.0"